seanmcquaid/typescript-library-template/README.md

 ## To do

 1. Husky commit hooks
-2. Linting - ESLint + Prettier
-3. GHA for publishing on merge
+2. GHA for publishing on merge
-4. GHA for PR validation
+3. GHA for PR validation